What You Should Know About Network Neutrality: Pros and Cons, and a Bit of History5 min read

 Update as of 26.06.2018: The decision has been taken, the new rules repealing the net neutrality protection came into force on 11 June 2018.

 PCMag has recently published a survey on the concept of net neutrality.
 Its results may be quite shocking to some (we sure were surprised).
-Turns out, of all the US respondents, a whopping 32% don’t know what net neutrality is!
+Turns out, of all the US respondents, a whopping 32% don’t know what it is!
 This is especially incredible considering the role of the internet in our everyday lives, and the hype surrounding this topic in the media as of late.

 Well, seems like it’s time for another editorial by KeepSolid!
-In today’s article, you will learn what net neutrality is all about, its pros and cons, and the latest developments around this topic in the US.
+In today’s article, you will learn what network neutrality is all about, its pros and cons, and the latest developments around this topic in the US.

 What is net neutrality?

 Basics first.
 Net neutrality is the concept that all online data should be treated the same.
 Internet service providers (ISPs) should not discriminate users by charging them differently or throttling their bandwidth based on the website they access, the type of content they’re looking for, their location, equipment, etc. This is supposed to be achieved through the government regulation of ISPs.

 Here are some examples of what can happen when network neutrality is violated:

 - Obviously, no article on the topic can go without citing the (in)famous Comcast case.
 This ISP was reported to secretly throttle P2P applications (torrents, basically).
 Even after this information went public, Comcast kept to this practice.
 It took an order from the Federal Communications Commission (FCC) to stop them from doing this.

 - AT&T was spotted limiting access to FaceTime for users who didn’t pay for AT&T’s shared data plans.